markcot/pands-project/README.md

 ## Detailed Data Investigation
 To compare the data in more detail I created some options to create plots of the data.
-I wrote code to display plots of the data to compare 'Sepal Length vs. Sepal Width' and 'Petal Length vs. Petal Width'.
+I wrote code to ask the user if they wanted to display some different type of plots to compare 'Sepal Length vs. Sepal Width' and 'Petal Length vs. Petal Width'.
 In V1_05, I used code adapted from websites ([E], [J], [K] & [M]) to plot scatter plot for the three groups using 3 different colours.
 Refer to Figure 1 and Figure 2 as described below.

 In V1_06, I edited the size of the graphs.
 In V1_07 I add a function plot_df_sca_comp() to shorten the program code and reuse the ploting code within the function.
 I also added Figure 3 and Figure 4 as described below.

-In V1_07, I created additional columns in the dataframes comparing ratios of Sepal Length/Width versus Petal Length/Width, Sepal/Petal Length versus Sepal/Petal Width and Sepal Length/Petal Width versus Sepal Width/Petal Length displayed the results in Figures 5, 6 and 7.
+In version V1_07, using code adapted from websites ([N]), I created additional columns in the dataframes comparing ratios of Sepal Length/Width versus Petal Length/Width, Sepal/Petal Length versus Sepal/Petal Width and Sepal Length/Petal Width versus Sepal Width/Petal Length displayed the results in Figures 5, 6 and 7.

 ### Detailed Data Analysis